 Finding the best niche and keywords topics can be considered a small place on your site.
 You create content specifically around a specific type of item.

-For example, if you’re a faucet company, you’ll probably have a piece of content around faucet accessories or faucet controls.
+For example, if you’re a faucet company, you’ll likely have a piece of content on faucet accessories or controls.

 You wouldn’t want to claim a single keyword for “faucet system.”
 It would be too general—and, just like keyword-less content, no one would be searching for it.
 If you’re creating content to target other categories and sub-topics, make sure you’ve included a specific keyword.